open-telemetry/opentelemetry.io/content/en/docs/instrumentation/php/logging.md

 ### Monolog

-We provide a
+You can use the
 [monolog handler](https://packagist.org/packages/open-telemetry/opentelemetry-logger-monolog)
-which can be used to send monolog logs to an OpenTelemetry-capable receiver:
+to send monolog logs to an OpenTelemetry-capable receiver:

 ```shell
 composer require open-telemetry/opentelemetry-logger-monolog